project-ht2/BookaBook/README.md

 # Bôkabook

 **Bôkabook** is a Ruby on Rails website that connects members to a community of readers.
-Use BookaBook to find a book to borrow or share your books with readers.
+Use Bôkabook to find a book to borrow or share your books with readers.

 Group-1: **hoangtan223**, **suns3t**, **valentine**